Who

 .

-at State University of New York, University at Albany.
-Her area
+University of New York, University at Albany.
+Her area of

 interest is aging research: aging service needs and uses, social

-system, development of welfare policies and services for older people
+support system, development of welfare policies and services for

-U.S., China, and Taiwan, minority aging.
-She can also be contacted
+older people in U.S., China, and Taiwan, minority aging.
+She can

 - Gene Shackman, Xun Wang and Ya-Lin Liu.
 Is life getting better?
 A